appliedblockchain/k0/README.md

     docker build -f docker/$IMAGE.Dockerfile -t zktrading-$IMAGE .
 done

-# Create the keys for the right merkle tree hight, using the docker images
+# !IMPORTANT!
+Create the keys for the right merkle tree hight, which is 4(unlike the setup where it's 7):

 mkdir /tmp/k0keys
 for circuit in commitment transfer addition withdrawal example